-B. Environmentally Sensitive Areas Map Amendments.
+B. Environmentally Sensitive Areas Map Amendments

 - 1. The map may be updated administratively when an ESA field assessment is conducted for a property and approved by the Director of Development Services. - 2.
 Revisions and amendments to FEMA 1% Annual Chance Floodplain maps shall cause the boundaries of Floodplain ESAs to be readjusted accordingly. - 3.
 Substantial amendments of the map shall follow the Zoning Amendment Procedure detailed in Subchapter 3.
-Substantial amendment is defined as changes impacting the whole city, excepting changes caused by amendments to FEMA 1% Annual Chance Floodplain maps. - C. Environmentally Sensitive Areas Field Assessments.
-Field assessments are required prior to platting of property when there is reasonable evidence that Environmentally Sensitive Areas, as depicted on the official Environmentally Sensitive Areas (ESA) Map, may not be accurate.
-ESA field assessments, as approved by the Director of Development Services, shall supersede the official ESA Map in determining what areas are subject to the requirements of this Subchapter as applied to a proposed development. - 1.
-Information Required
+Substantial amendment is defined as changes impacting the whole city, excepting changes caused by the publication of new flood insurance rate maps (FIRMs) by FEMA.

+C. Environmentally Sensitive Areas Field Assessments.

+Field assessments are required prior to platting of property when there is reasonable evidence that Environmentally Sensitive Areas, as depicted on the official ESA Map, may not be accurate.
+ESA field assessments, as approved by the Director of Development Services, shall supersede the official ESA Map in determining what areas are subject to the requirements of this Subchapter as applied to a proposed development.

+1. Information Required;